ls1intum/Artemis/docs/dev/guidelines/server.rst

         // Test Code
     }

-Try to follow the best practices for java Testing:
+Try to follow the best practices for Java testing:

 * Write small and specific tests by heavily using helper functions, parameterized tests, AssertJ’s powerful assertions, not overusing variables, asserting only what’s relevant and avoiding one test for all corner cases.
 * Write self-contained tests by revealing all relevant parameters, insert data right in the test and prefer composition over inheritance.